nextstrain/nextclade/docs/user/nextclade-web/export.md

 See detailed description of the available files in the [Output files](../output-files) section.

 These are the same files as produced by [Nextclade CLI](../nextclade-cli)

+For CSV and TSV files, you can choose which columns to include in the output.
+By default, all columns are included.
+You can uncheck the columns you don't need.